patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

     - 6.4 [Deploying the Model to the Cloud Environment](#64-deploying-the-model-to-the-cloud-environment)
     - 6.3 [*(Optional)* Automating the Deployment Process](#65-automating-the-deployment-process-optional)
 7. [Conclusion](#7-conclusion)

 ## **Project Overview**

 ![project-overview](./src/Picture/project-overview.png)
-*Note: this project will also include developing strategy and marketing campagin based on the data.*
+*Note: this project will also include developing strategy and marketing campagin based on the data and some parts of the project are not fully finished yet*

 ## **Tools**:
 - Sources